scantist-ossops-m2/puppetlabs-apt/README.md

 ### Add GPG keys

 You can fetch GPG keys via HTTP, Puppet URI, or local filesystem.
-The key can be in GPG binary format, or ASCII armored, but the filename should have the appropriate extension (`.gpg` or `.asc`).
+The key can be in GPG binary format, or ASCII armored, but the filename should have the appropriate extension (`.gpg` for keys in binary format; or `.asc` for ASCII armored keys).

 #### Fetch via HTTP